cxr00/cxr/cxr/math/readme/base64.md

-## cxr.base36
+## cxr.base64

-This is an implementation of arbitrary-base arithmetic up to base 36.
-I chose to limit it to 36 because that includes all base systems which use 0-9 and A-Z.
+This is an implementation of arbitrary-base arithmetic up to base 64.
+Though I originally chose to limit it to 36 because that includes all base systems which use 0-9 and A-Z, I saw it necessary to extend the digits with a-z and +/.

 Typically, computations in other bases are performed by converting the numbers to decimal, performing the operation, then converting the result back to the desired base.
 However, Tridozenals are __fluent__, meaning they perform all operations in their given base.
 There are certainly disadvantages to this way of computing, but I think it is a more pure approach.